Stability, corners, and other 2-dimensional shapes: Introduction

+The techniques used to prove Theorems A and B are of a model-theoretic flavor, and rely heavily on a stationarity result for almost surely stable relations (see Theorem \ref{T:robuststable_main}).
 In forthcoming work, we establish some of the results presented here in the language of additive combinatorics.
 While the techniques used will be different, the structure of the proofs will follow a similar pattern.
 The present paper should therefore be viewed as an effort to highlight the close interactions and foster stronger synergies between model theory and additive combinatorics.

-In order to render the presentation of this first work more accessible to an audience who may not be versed with the language of model theory, we have adapted the results using some of the (perhaps more familiar) machinery of ultraproducts, with the aim of keeping the presentation as self-contained as possible.
+In order to render the presentation of this first work more accessible to an audience who may not be versed in the language of model theory, we have adapted the results using some of the (perhaps more familiar) machinery of ultraproducts, with the aim of keeping the presentation as self-contained as possible.
 This choice should not present an obstacle for the model-theoretic reader, who will easily translate the terminology and techniques to the more general setting.

+\textbf{Outline of the paper.} Sections 2 and 3 introduce the background needed for the remainder of the paper.
+In Section 4 we define almost sure stability and prove a stationarity principle for almost stable relations.
+The main theorems concerning corners and squares are derived in Section 5, whilst Section 6 considers more complex 2-dimensional configurations.